 When did you start writing children’s books?

 I liked to write as a child, but I never thought about trying to get published until I was in my thirties.
-My first book, which is still in print, was a picture book called “Mommy Doesn’t Know My Name.”
+My first book was a picture book called “Mommy Doesn’t Know My Name.”
 It was published in 1990.

 Where do you live?